Slinx05/gamelink/README.md

 > [!NOTE]
 > All players have to configure and run **gamelink**, in order to play together.

-> [!IMPORTANT] Correct network interface
-> Make sure your game is using the VPN network interface

 1. Copy `config.json.example` to `config.json` and define the following values:

     - `interface`: your VPN network interface name